Day Trading Rules: Pattern Day Trader Rule

-The PDT rule limits traders with accounts under $25k to three day trades for each seven days.
-Don’t be confused: it is specifically three trades per seven days and not three trades per week.
+The PDT rule limits traders with accounts under $25k to three day trades for a rolling 5-day period.
+Don’t be confused: it is specifically three trades per 5 day period and not three trades per week.
 For example, if you put on a day trade on a Thursday, the following Monday does not reset your day trading limit.
 The one day trade that you did on Thursday lasts all the way until the next Thursday before it is cleared off of your account.
 This means that for the TOTAL of a seven day time period (from Thursday to Thursday) if you do over three day trades, you will be flagged as a pattern day trader.
 This happens whether those trades were three within the same day or three trades spread out between three different days.
 When you are flagged as a pattern day trader, they put a hold on your account where you can only close out of current trades.
 You cannot open any new ones.
 Then, you have to get your account up above $25k by either closing out trades or adding money into your account.
 If you don’t do that, your account will remain on hold and they will not allow you to open any more new trades, only close existing ones, for a 90 day period.

 Loopholes to the Equity Margin Rules